 Numbers inside a Borgel case back

-If you own a Borgel screw cased watch, and here I am talking about the early screw in cases made to Borgel's 1891 patent CH4001, then after finding out that it was made by François Borgel, and deciphering the sponsor's mark and the hallmarks, you may, like me, have wondered what the numbers stamped in the case back mean.
+If you own a Borgel screw cased watch, and here I am talking about the early screw in cases made to Borgel's 1891 patent CH4001, then after actually finding out that it was made by François Borgel, and deciphering the hallmarks, you may, like me, have wondered what the numbers stamped in the case back mean.
 I mean the long numbers like the 3130633 that you can see in this Borgel case back.

-It seems that Borgel cases left the factory with just Borgel's FB-key trademark and a few other single or double digit numbers in the bottom of the case back, but not the long serial numbers seen in the middle of the back.
-The long serial numbers were applied to the case by the watch manufacturer to fit in with their recording system.
-Longines watches have the serial number of the movement repeated in the case back.
-IWC watches that were cased by IWC have an IWC-assigned serial number which is different from the serial number of the movement and is recorded in the IWC archives.
+Borgel cases left the factory with just Borgel's FB-key trademark and a few other single or double digit numbers in the bottom of the case back, but not with the long serial numbers seen in the middle of the back.
+These long serial numbers were applied to the case by the watch manufacturer to fit in with their recording and record keeping systems.

 Longines Catalogue 1939

 The Borgel one piece screw case had a long life.
 Even though the company under the new management of the Taubert family was producing other types of case by the mid-1920s, Dennis Harris'article shows the extract from a Longines catalogue of 1939 reproduced here, which clearly shows a one piece Borgel screw case with pin set for hand setting.
 It is described as a "screw in movement watch" and has the classic swinging lugs which seem to have been used only on Borgel cases made for Longines.